keithfancher/tvmv/README.md

 requires file names which already contain season and episode numbers** in a standard format (e.g. `s03e23` or `3x23`).

-If this is the case for your files, simply pass them to `tvmv` with the `-a` flag.
-Here's a quick example:
+If this is the case for your files, simply pass them to `tvmv mv`.
+Here's a quick example.
+Note that here, we're still specifying the *show name* with the `-n` flag, though we could have left it off and `tvmv` would have [autodetected it](#tv-show-name-autodetection) from the third file:

 ```
 $ ls -1 poirot/